yuanwu910/Movie-DB-Website/README.md

 MovieInfo.php : A page that shows movie information. links to the actors/actresses that were in this movie, the average score of the movie based on user feedbacks, all user comments and a ”Add Comment" button which links to addComment.php where users can add comments are all included.

 One search page:
-Search.php : A page that lets users search for an actor/actress/movie through a keyword search interface.
+Search.php : A blank-space that lets users search for an actor/actress/movie through a keyword search interface.
 As for the output, I sort them in two table that you could find an item easily.

+Home.php: It is the main page of my web side.
+It is not tough to operate my web system. all the functions and links to them are listed on the sidebar.
+And all the rendering results will be displayed in this page.

+Index.php: It is the sidebar of the whole page.